 A few days before Valentine's Day, little paper hearts with written sentiments begin appearing on the doors of administrative offices and around the perimeter of Teacher Diane's desk at the front of the school.
 Early in the week, oversized paper hearts are hung throughout classrooms, waiting to be filled with thoughtful notes from classmates and other friends, teachers, and reading buddies.
 (On the background of this page you can get an idea.)
 This Friends School tradition of writing and sharing affirmations is a reminder of the power of a kind word and the beauty of a simple hand-made paper card.

-The school year is marked by celebrations and events with their beginnings in the founding of the school.
+The school year is marked by celebrations and events, many with their beginnings in the founding of the school.

-The S.P.I.C.E.S. event and the Fun Fair are annual fundraising activities that support our Annual Fund and contribute to our strong sense of community.
+The SPICES event and the Fun Fair are annual fundraising activities that provide financial support.

 Our Thankful Tuesday and Winter Holiday Gatherings bring our community together to celebrate the holidays with class presentations, community singing, and performances by our Peace Choir.

 Our Valentines Day tradition is to offer each other written affirmations of respect and appreciation.
 Class parents help to make the day special by preparing yummy treats!